MhageGH/M5Stack_7SegMovie/README.md

 - ![all](doc/all.jpg)

 ## Create data of 7SegMovie
-You can make from 160x120 black-and-white bitmap file series.
+- Make from 160x120 black-and-white bitmap file series.
 See Create7SegMovieData/Program.cs.
+- You can get a dat file.
+Put the file with a jpeg file for LCD into a SD card and set it to the slot.
+- Play the dat file by M5Stack.

 ## Development Environment
 - [Arduino IDE](https://www.arduino.cc/en/main/software)